Flagsmith/flagsmith-docs/docs/index.md

 self host the API and Front End.
 Once you have these components up and running, you can add the client libraries to your apps and start managing your features remotely.

+## Open Source vs SaaS vs Enterprise

+You are free to run the Open Source version of Flagsmith however you see fit!
+There are some differences between the Open Source, SaaS hosted and Enterprise plans:

+- The Open Source version has **no** API request or Identity limits - you can run as many API instances in a cluster as you wish
+- The Open Source version has **no** Dashboard User limits - you can have as many team members as you wish
+- The SaaS and Enterprise versions have [Change Requests and Flag Scheduling](advanced-use/change-requests.md)
+- The SaaS and Enterprise versions have [Role-Based Access Controls](advanced-use/permissions.md)
+- The SaaS and Enterprise versions have additional [Authentication Providers](/enterprise-edition)

 ## Installation

 :::tip